davecoll3/GotNoBeans/TESTING.md

     </details>

 * Result
-  * The user's profile is easily accessible at all times form the 'Account' dropdown in the navbar.
+  * The user's profile is easily accessible at all times from the 'Account' dropdown in the navbar.
 This contains their order history and default delivery information, which they can update.

 #### ID 27
 * Expected